rijs/docs/primer.md

 <script src='/ripple.min.js'></script>
 ```

-The [client endpoints](https://github.com/rijs/docs/blob/master/distributions.md) are exposed on the same server instance for ease of use.
-This is done by the [serve module](https://github.com/rijs/serve), so if you want to serve the client yourself, you can just comment this module out of your Ripple pipeline.
+The [client endpoints](https://github.com/pemrouz/ripple#distributions) are exposed on the same server instance for ease of use.
+This is done by the [serve module](https://github.com/rijs/serve), so if you want to serve the client yourself, you can just comment this module out of your Ripple build.

 <br>
 <br>